 Arriving at the mighty Fort George we are reminded of the terrible scenes in “Outlander” where Jamie was flogged, and worse, by Captain Jack.
 Although depicted as happening at Fort William this Fort is the only surviving “monument” to the three destroyed, named after the King’s sons, George, Augustus and William.
 The Fort was built at a cost of £246,000 in the wake of the Battle of Culloden and is still an active military garrison, home to the Black Watch Battalion of the Royal Regiment of Scotland.

-Traversing back to Inverness we travel along the shores of the Beauly Firth to the lands of Clan Fraser and the ancient seat of the Earls of Lovat.
+We then travel along the shores of the Beauly Firth to the lands of Clan Fraser and the ancient seat of the Earls of Lovat.
 We arrive first at Wardlaw Mausoleum.
-Here in the crypt a contemporary drama is unfolding.
+Here in the crypt a contemporary drama recently unfolded.
 Simon the Fox, (nominally Jamie’s grandfather) was a Government supporter and a double agent, spying for the Jacobites and for the Hanoverians.
 He had the distinction of being the last man ever to be executed on Tower Hill in London.
 The authorities at the Tower claim to have the headless corpse of “The Last Highlander” as Simon became to be known.
-The Fraser family claim otherwise.
-Currently the remains are the subject of a forensic investigation by Dame Sue Black and will be covered by a TV documentary.
-This is a very special visit and is by courtesy of the caretakers of the Mausoleum.
+The Fraser family thought otherwise.
+The presumed remains were recently the subject of a forensic investigation by Dame Sue Black the process of which was filmed as a TV documentary.
+We will reveal the outcome on your visit!
+This is a very special privilege to be able to visit the family crypt and is by courtesy of the caretakers of the Mausoleum.
 A donation to the upkeep of the site is usual but voluntary.

-Our last visit of the day is Castle Leod at Strathpeffer.
-Depending on the day, this may only be a photo opportunity after a short walk up the drive.
-This is the real life home of John and Lady Cromartie, the modern and hereditary chief of Clan MacKenzie.
+Our last call of the day is Castle Leod at Strathpeffer.
+Depending on the date of your tour , this may only be a photo opportunity after a short walk up the drive.
+This is the real life home of John, Earl of Cromartie and Lady Cromartie, the modern and hereditary chief of Clan MacKenzie.
 The Castle has a few open days during the season.
 They are advertised on the Castle’s website and there is a special “Outlander” tour available when open.
 Your Driver/guide will explain the fascinating series of events predicted by a Gaelic seer which occasioned the chieftainship passing from the House of Seaforth to the House of Cromartie.

 ||Destination of your choice in Scotland (supplement fee may apply for long distant pickup/drop off)